sandraols/battlesnake-ts-starter/README.md

     error: failed to push some refs to 'https://git.heroku.com/most-super-snake.git'
     ````

-    Change to the branch your're current using, for instance `main`.
+    Change to the branch your're current using, for instance `master`.

 9. Verify by browsing to the URL printed by the last command.